thunderflip/flic-py/README.md

 * check the integrity of modified files in a directory and its subdirectories
 * perform regular integrity checks, starting with the oldest checked file first

-Finally, I wrote a script that fulfils these needs.
+Finally, I wrote a program that fulfils these needs.

 Want to keep your FLAC library flawless too?
-Download the script and start using it!
+Download the code and start using it!

 ## Usage